 I have collaborated with the likes of Trevor Morris, Jason Graves, Sascha Dikicyan, Michael Price, Sheridan Tongue and Paul Haslinger.

-And I’ve also created original synth programming and sound design for audio developers such as Spectrasonics, Spitfire Audio, Wide Blue Sound and Access synths.
+And I’ve also created original synth programming and sound design for audio developers such as u-he, Spectrasonics, Spitfire Audio, Wide Blue Sound and Access synths.

 Each time I download the latest collection from The Unfinished and start scrolling through the sounds I feel like a kid on Christmas morning unwrapping presents.
 Beautiful, dark, ethereal, angry, lush, intense and much more in every set.
 I’m a fan.